nghianguyentek/psychology/self-talk/negative/README.md

 ### Rewriting

 - Self-awareness: triggers (when) + what + why
-- Dispute negative thoughts: find evidences of the contrast
+- Dispute negative thoughts: challenge them by finding evidences of the contrast

 ## Reference